Tan-JunWei/CTF-Writeups/content/Knowledge/Linux File System.md

 >	- This directory contains the local system configuration files for the host computer.
 It contains most, if not all system-wide configuration files.
 >
 >`/home` : home directory
->	- This is the home directory storage for user files, where a user will find his personal directories.
+>	- This is a directory that contains users' personal files.
+It is the entry point for any login user on the Linux system.
+>	- The directories and files in the `/home` directory is specific to an individual user.
 >
 >`/lib` : contains libraries
->	- This directory contains shared library files, such as shared library images needed to boot the system.
+>	- The `/lib` directory contains shared library images required in the `/bin` or `/sbin` directories.
+These are essential libraries required by the system to boot and run normally.
 >	- Libraries are files containing code that applications can use.
 >
 >`/mnt` : temp mounted FS
+>	- This directory provides a temporary mount point on which removal media such as CDROMs can be mounted.
+>	- It is used to mount storage devices or partitions manually.
+However, it is not used very often nowadays.
 >
 >`/opt` : optional software packages
 >